 PBI involves twice a day treatment over about a week.
 The catheter exits the skin and must remain in place during the entire treatment course.
-The technique does spare some of the breast tissue from exposure to radiation, but PBI is still considered investigational by some physicians until more data about long-term efficacy and toxicity become available.
+The technique does spare some of the breast tissue from exposure to radiation, but is only indicated in some patients, with the decision largely based on tumor characteristics and patient age.